At-large: Philippines

 This manner of election applies to the Senate.
-All voters can cast twelve votes to refresh half of the senate, namely twelve senators, from a longer list of candidates.
+All voters can cast twelve votes to refresh half of the Senate, namely twelve senators, from a longer list of candidates.
 The simple tally determines the winners (plurality-at-large voting).

-Provinces with smaller populations elect their representative at large.
+Provinces with smaller populations elect their House representative at large.
 Some cities that has its own congressional district also elect its representatives this way.
 Most other provinces and a few cities are divided into two or more districts.
+Party-list elections are elected nationwide at-large.

 Likewise, the Sangguniang Kabataan (Youth Councils), Sangguniang Barangay (Village Councils), Sangguniang Bayan (Municipal Councils) and some Sangguniang Panlungsod (City Councils) elect the other members.
-It follows each such true or quasi-local government unit does not in the purest sense elect members at large when analysing their geography as each member co-exists with the others who have territorial overlap, as representing greater or lower-rank districts.
-The members are in law chosen by the public directly or indirectly.
-City Council-elected and Sangguniang Panlalawigan (Provincial Board)-elected members are elected such that the city or province may be split into as much as seven districts, then each elects at least two members.
+It follows that such true or quasi-local government units do not in the purest sense elect members at large when their geography is analysed, as each member co-exists with the others who have territorial overlap, as representing greater or lower-rank districts.
+The members are by law chosen by the public directly or indirectly.
+Members chosen by the City Council or the Sangguniang Panlalawigan (Provincial Board) are elected such that the city or province may be split into as many as seven districts, and each then elects at least two members.